mrferos/docusign-php-lib/README.md

 READ ME
 =======

-DocuSign's official lib no includes a composer.json file and it can be installed by dropping the following in your composer.json file:
+DocuSign's official lib now includes a composer.json file and it can be installed by dropping the following in your composer.json file:
 ```json
     "repositories": [